cnm13ryan/inspect_agents/docs/index.md

-# DeepAgents Documentation
+# Inspect Agents Documentation

-Welcome to the unified documentation site for DeepAgents.
+Welcome to the unified documentation site for Inspect Agents.
 This site collects all project docs under `docs/` and presents them with MkDocs.

 ## Quick Links